milosolutions/mlog/README.md

 1. Supports writing log messages to a file
 2. Seamlessly integrates with qDebug(), qCDebug(), qInfo() etc.
 3. Supports Qt categorised logging
-4. Maintains 2 separate log files: current one and backup of the previous log file
+4. Maintains 2 (or more) separate log files: current one and backup of the previous log file
 5. Lightweight
 6. Convenient, minimalistic API
+7. Adds support for logging extra types in qDebug(), like std::string

 For example usage, see example-log/main.cpp file.
 This project is fully docummented - please check doxygen docs or see the comments directly in the source file(s).

 # Examples

 **example-log** - shows the simplest way to include and use MLog.

 # License

 This project is licensed under the MIT License - see the LICENSE-MiloCodeDB.txt file for details